scholarships available

 2. Devotion to the Sacred Web of Life

-As strands in the web of life, we are re-membering a devotional way of being that brings us into resonance with our beloved ancestors, wild ken, and all that which we deem as sacred.
+• As strands in the web of life, we are re-membering a devotional way of being that brings us into resonance with our beloved ancestors, wild ken, and all that which we hold as sacred.
 To this end, we:

 • Honor our ancestors and reckon with the complex legacies of which we are all a part